Skip to content

 If there are any children that were born or adopted into the marriage, then:

-What are the Requirements For a Contested Divorce?
+What are the Requirements For a Contested Divorce in Florida?

 When filing for a divorce, the Petitioner must file all necessary pleadings and affidavits and will likely have the Respondent personally served with the same.
 The other party, the Respondent, must then file an Answer within twenty days after service.
 If the Respondent fails to file an Answer, the Petitioner may make a motion through the clerk of court for a Default and proceed to a final hearing.
 Most counties require that the parties attend a four or five-hour class dealing with children and divorce issues before setting a final hearing.